CodingWonders/ix-uploader/README.md

 - Add a context menu handler to easily upload your text files on the context menu

 ## How can I help?
-1. Create a pull request
+**RECOMMENDED**: create your branch or fork
-2. Open the solution in Visual Studio 2012 or later
+1. Open the solution in Visual Studio 2012 or later
-3. Work on your planned changes
+2. Work on your planned changes
+3. Create a pull request

 ## How do I begin?
 Download the latest release in the Releases section, and that's it!
 You don't have to install anything.